rsimmonsjr/axiom/README.md

 as well because Erlang and Elixir actors cannot hold internal mutable state.

-What is important to understand is that these rules combined together makes each actor operate like a microservice in the memory space of the program using them.
+What is important to understand is that these rules combined together makes each actor operate like a micro-service in the memory space of the program using them.
 Since actor messages are immutable, actors can trade information safely and easily without copying large data structures.

 ## Design Principals of Axiom